Azerbaijani commandos conduct tactical-special exercises (VIDEO) | News.az

 Azerbaijani commandos conduct tactical-special exercises (VIDEO)

-The Azerbaijani Army’s Commando units conducted tactical-special exercises in accordance with the training plan for 2023, the Defense Ministry’s press service told News.Az.
+In accordance with the combat training plan for 2023, tactical-special exercises are being conducted in the Azerbaijani Army’s Operations Commando units, the Defense Ministry told News.Az.

-According to the scenario, the units were put on alert and assigned to neutralize the imaginary enemy group attempting to commit sabotage.
+According to the scenario, the commandos moving along the designated route accomplished the tasks of neutralizing the imaginary enemy's sabotage group who attempted to commit a provocation.

-After evaluating the imaginary enemy facility by visual observation of the area and aerial reconnaissance, its military equipment was ambushed and group members were captured.
+The commandos advanced into the depths of the operational area and detected enemy's temporary shelters.
+Activities on suppression of sabotage of the surrounded imaginary enemy were successfully accomplished.

-During the tactical-special exercises held in wood area, all tasks were precisely accomplished.
+The main purpose of the conducted exercises is to improve the tactical skills of the military personnel, to increase the skills of using small arms, as well as to further improve the combat capability of the Operations Commando units.